iterative/dvc.org/static/docs/commands-reference/commit.md

-  (we do document our code don't we?), or change indentation, or comment-out some debugging printouts, or any other change which does not introduce a change in the pipeline result. `dvc commit` can help to avoid rerunning the pipeline in these cases by forcing the update of the DVC files.
+  (we do document our code don't we?), or change indentation, or comment-out some debugging printouts, or any other change which does not introduce a change in the pipeline result. `dvc commit` can help to avoid rerunning the pipeline in these cases by forcing the update of the DVC-files.

-The last two use cases are **not recommended**, and essentially force update the DVC files and save data to cache.
+The last two use cases are **not recommended**, and essentially force update the DVC-files and save data to cache.
 They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases - you commit any data your want.
 Let's take a look at what is happening in the fist scenario closely: